 Bringing this home

-Indeed we are at war in our peaceful, prosperous Western society.
+Indeed, we are at war in our peaceful, prosperous Western society.
 “Many cry ‘peace, peace,’ when there is no peace'” (Jeremiah 6:14; Ezekiel 13:10).
-God knows this and gracefully unveiled our cultural battle as seductive lies, luring us away from Christ, to destruction.
+God knows this and gracefully unveils our cultural battle as seductive lies, luring us away from Christ, to destruction.
 But He also reveals the victory of those who see themselves as called and chosen, remaining faithful to him (17:14).

 Quick links to full THE END Revelation Series posts